Broadcasted Nonparametric Tensor Regression: Model

-where $\nu\in\mathbb{R}$, $\bm{\beta}_{r,d}\in\mathbb{R}^{p_d}$, and $F_r(\mathbf{X})=\mathcal{B}(f_r, \brm{X})$.
+where $\nu\in\mathbb{R}$, $F_r(\mathbf{X})=\mathcal{B}(f_r, \brm{X})$, and $\bm{\beta}_{r,d}\in\mathbb{R}^{p_d}$ for $r=1, \dots, R$ and $d=1,\dots, D$.
 Here $f_r\in\mathcal{H}$ admits a nonparametric modeling specified by the (infinite-dimensional) function class $\mathcal{H}$.
-Following the convention \citep[e.g.,][]{Stone85}, $\mathcal{H}$ is assumed to be a class of smooth functions with some H\"older condition with details specified in Section \ref{sec:4}.
-In this model, there are $R$ different components, each of which is composed of a uni-dimensional function $f_r$ to be broadcasted, and a rank-one scaling (coefficient) tensor $\bm \beta_{r,1} \circ\cdots \circ \bm \beta_{r,D}$ to linearly scale the effect across different entries.
-The model is economical since these broadcasted functions are uni-dimensional and these scaling tensors are of rank $1$.

-If an appropriate sparse estimation is imposed on the scaling tensors, a component can be made specifically concentrated on a subregion of the tensor.
-We demonstrate the scaling effect in Figure \ref{fig:tenreg:OneComponent}.
+To separate the constant effect from $f_r$'s, we impose the conditions $\int_0^1 f_r(x) \mathrm{d}x=0$ for $r=1,\dots, R$.
+Following convention \citep[e.g.,][]{Stone85}, $\mathcal{H}$ is assumed to be a class of smooth functions with some H\"older conditions; the details are specified in Section~\ref{sec:4}.
+In this model, there are $R$ different components, each of which is composed of a univariate function $f_r$ to be broadcasted, and a rank-one scaling (coefficient) tensor $\bm \beta_{r,1} \circ\cdots \circ \bm \beta_{r,D}$ to linearly scale the effect across different entries.
+The proposed model involves only univariate broadcasted functions and rank-$1$ scaling tensors.
+Thus, this model significantly reduces the problem of estimating the $(\prod_{d=1}^D p_d)$-variate regression function in the general model \eqref{eqn:genReg} to the problem of estimating $R$ univariate broadcasted functions and the associated $(\sum_{d=1}^D p_d)$-dimensional scaling coefficients.
+We note that a further structure assumption on the scaling coefficients can be imposed to alleviate the estimation difficulty when $p_d$'s are large compared with the sample size.
+Our estimation framework allows the incorporation of a general penalty function for this purpose.
+Section~\ref{sec:3} contains the details.
+For example, if an appropriate sparsity-inducing penalty is adopted, a component can be made specifically concentrated on a subregion of the tensor.
+We demonstrate the scaling effect in Figure~\ref{fig:tenreg:OneComponent}.
 Several components can be combined to characterize different nonlinear effects adapted to different subregions.
-We give two simple examples of $D=2$ depicted in Figure \ref{fig:tenreg}, where the shaded regions correspond to nonzero entries in the corresponding scaling tensors.
+We provide two simple examples of $D=2$ depicted in Figure~\ref{fig:tenreg}, where the shaded regions correspond to nonzero entries in the corresponding scaling tensors.
 In the left panel, there are two rank-one regions (shaded) with different nonlinear functions; in the right panel, there is a rank-two region formed by two scaling tensors with a shared nonlinear effect ($f_1=f_2$).